kcacademic/getdata/README.md

 * Creates more meaningful names of the feature by substituting acronym like 't', 'f' with their intended meaning like "Time" & "Frequency" respectively.
 Similarly replacing the function names "mean()" and "std()" with their intended behaviour like "Mean" & "StdDev" respectively.
 Finally removing all '-'.
 This gives the format of feature name as, {Time|Frequency}{Body|Gravity}{Acc|AccJerk|Gyro|GyroJerk}{Mean|StdDev}{X|Y|Z|Mag}
 * Creates the integer vector of subjects form the data frame sub_merged.
 * Replaces the activity ID in dataset y_merged with the descriptive activity names as provided by data loaded from activity_lables.txt.
-Finally replacing all '-' with blank space.
+Activity labels are processed replacing all '-' with blank space and converting all strings to lower case.
 This gives a character vector activities.
 * Merging the dataset x_subset with vectors subjects and activities with suitable column names.
 This gives the data frame data_final.
 * Creating an independent data frame from the final data frame data_final.
 This step use the group_by(), summarise_each() functional and chain operator from dplyr package.
 The dplyr package has been loaded at the top of the script and assumes this package has been installed.
 This step produces a data frame data_tidy.
 * Finally writing the data frame data_tidy to the text file data_tidy.txt at the working directly using the write.table function with row.name set to False.
 This file is also read back using read.table to ensure sanity.